 - a.
 We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b.
 In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c.
 The Balance Sheet, the Statement of Profit and Loss including the Statement of Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d.
 In our opinion, the aforesaid financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e.
-On the basis of the written representations received from the directors as on March 31, 2023 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2023 from being appointed as a director in terms of Section 164(2) of the Act. - f.
+On the basis of the written representations received from the directors as on March 31, 2024 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2024 from being appointed as a director in terms of Section 164(2) of the Act. - f.
 With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - g.
 With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended, In our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 of the Act. - h.
 With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company has disclosed the impact of pending litigations on its financial position in its financial statements.
-Refer Note 38 to the financial statements. - ii.
+The Company does not have any pending litigations which would impact its financial position. - ii.
 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
 There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.